massi-ang/aws-iot-custom-authorizer-sample/README.md

 You can also test the MQTT/TLS connection with the `raw-pub-sub` sample client available in the [Java](https://github.com/aws/aws-iot-device-sdk-java-v2) and [CPP](https://github.com/aws/aws-iot-device-sdk-cpp-v2) SDKs.

-With those samples you need to pass the `token` and the `authorizer name` as username.
+With those samples you need to pass the `token` and the `authorizer name` as part of the username.
 The password can be any string.
 The value for the username would then be:

 `aladdin?x-amz-customauthorizer-name=MqttTokenAuthorizer&token=allow`